myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/euB4Axp1e2M" frameborder="0" allowfullscreen></iframe></p>

-In order for data from your device to reach Cayenne, you must configured your devices in the Loriot portal to forward data to Cayenne.
+In order for data from your device to reach Cayenne, you must configure your devices in the Loriot portal to forward data to Cayenne.
 The Loriot portal groups devices in what they call **Applications**.
 If you want to use a group of devices with Cayenne, you will need to perform some configuration on the portal.
 You only need to perform this step once for each Application that you want to use.
 To set this up, click on the **Applications** button in the portal.
 The *Network Applications* screen appears.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/Loriot-Applications-highlight.png" width="660" height="478" alt="applications button highlighted"><br/><br/></p>